evanx/rquery/google-authenticator.md

 <hr>

 The server would have stored the shared secret, and can call on it later for authentication of a submitted time-based token (one-time password).
-I guess that essentially we are trusting its original randomness, amongst other things.
+I guess that essentially we are trusting its original randomness, amongst other things ;)

 ### Implementation